VolkanSah/SherlocksHome/README.md

 Be careful!
 For this example, we use Python's Scapy library to listen with sensors and identify connections accessing a malicious .onion site.
 With Scapy, we can capture, dissect, and forge network packets.

-## WARNING: READ CAREFULLY!
+> [!WARNING]
-This Black Python script example is intended for use by security professionals and developers only.
+> This Black Python script example is intended for use by security professionals and developers only.
 It is not intended for malicious purposes, and I cannot be held responsible for any misuse of this code.
 If you use this tool for illegal or unethical purposes, you alone will be held responsible for any consequences that may arise, including legal and ethical issues.

 ## Note
 Please note that there are pre-steps (e.g., SoCat) you must complete before using this script.
 However, I will not disclose them to prevent malicious individuals from using this tool.
 If you choose to use it anyway, you may harm yourself and potentially face legal consequences from law enforcement.